Lookfar-Backstrap/backstrap/README.md

 ```

-So we instantiate a class with a constructor that allows Backstrap Server to inject some of it's files for use in all controllers.
+So we instantiate a class with a constructor that allows Backstrap Server to inject some of its files for use in all controllers.
 We have already given a general idea of what dataAccess, utilities, and accessControl do.
-The others you will see are serviceRegistration which provides access to metadata about the endpoint, settings which provides programmatic access to the general settings of the server from `Settings.json`, and models which likewise provides programmatic access to metadata on the defined models from the onboard ORM.
+The others you will see are serviceRegistration which provides access to metadata about the endpoint, and settings which provides programmatic access to the general settings of the server from `Settings.json`.
 You certainly do not need to use all of these, but they will be passed into the constructor of controller files regardless.

 It does not matter what you name the class internally, but the file name must match the controller section of the endpoint.